heptarch/heptarch.github.io/drafts/demon.md

 with $\alpha, \beta \sim 10^{-25}$ and $\omega$ to be determined.
 (Upgrade induction coils and frequency resolution bank.
 Add another year and £5K.)
-But what happens once avatar is—as he puts it—born from the entanglement bridge? <br>
+But what happens once avatar—as he puts it—crosses the entanglement bridge? <br>
 </font>
 </div>